Why is Macy’s Offering This Program for Minority- and Women-Owned Vendors?

 As a premier omnichannel retailer, Macy’s has long been recognized for its commitment to fostering the promotion, growth and development of its vendor resources, including minority- and women-owned enterprises.

 We continually look for qualified new vendors of goods and services and we strongly encourage interest from potential vendors through our nationally recognized Supplier Diversity Program, which is open to U.S.-based minority- and women-owned enterprises who meet the program’s eligibility requirements.

-In 2015, our purchases from minority- and women-owned businesses totaled approximately $1.1 billion – surpassing the billion dollar mark for the second consecutive year.
+In 2016, our purchases from minority- and women-owned businesses totaled more than $1 billion – surpassing the billion dollar mark for the third consecutive year.

 As Macy’s accelerates its level of innovation and leadership through new ideas and fresh thinking, we continue to fuel the growth and development of the communities we serve through our supplier diversity and business development programs – a win-win strategy critical to business success.
-Our commitment resonates throughout our company, starting at the top with Macy’s, Inc.’s Chairman and CEO Terry Lundgren.
+Our commitment resonates throughout our company, starting at the top with Macy’s, Inc.’s CEO Jeff Gennette.

 For more, visit our Macy’s Diversity Leadership website.